 The standalone tool operates on project files stored on local or network drives.
 Project files are opened, edited and saved very much like how you edit text documents or spreadsheets.
 Pictured above is the Windows version of the tool.

 8.1.1 File menu

-The File menu is used so open, save, and print project files.
-You can:
+The File menu is used to open, save, and print project files.